Barbirey castle and its weird marquis de Brunoy who had gloomy thoughts

 He was born Armand-Louis-Joseph Paris de Montmartel, but people called him marquis de Brunoy, from a land he owned near Paris.
 He was always sloppy and filthy.
 His pants had holes and his clothes were dirty.
 He liked to drink a glass with his friends, and even with peasants working on his estates.

 But he also had whims.
 Some weird things in his mind!
 For instance, when a baptism took place on his lands, his turned up and became the kids’ godfather.
 So, we had plenty of Armande and Armand in the area!
 He decided to re-decorate the church of Brunoy, and to pay all the religious celebrations.
 Because the marquis was fond of religious stuffs.
 Especially burials!
 He never missed a funeral and even carried the coffin!

 In 1766, his dad died.
-So, the marquis transformed all the village of Brunoy.
-He painted everything in black: the church, the houses... he put black veils on trees, on statues… ″He threw black ink in the ponds and in the river.
+The marquis transformed all the village of Brunoy.
+He painted everything in black: the church, houses... he put black veils on trees, on statues… ″He threw black ink in the ponds and in the river.
 Horses, cows and hens were painted in black.
 And the marquis even gave to his horses a mixture to blacken their urine...″

 The nice gardens of Barbirey were landscaped in the 19th century.
 Vegetables plot and orchard, ponds, meadows and little woods are waiting for you...